FumoNeko/AOB-Signature-Scanner/README.md

 The script prompts you for everything, run it in IDLE or your favorite shell.
 There are no command arguments.

 There is no quit option, use CTRL+C or abort the script externally.

+# Known Bugs
+If you enter linebreak characters into the IDLE Terminal it will accept two inputs.
+Not sure if it's because python doesn't flush `input()` stdin or if it's because the terminal emulator interprets a linebreak and a prompt to move forward in the script.
+I'm not going to fix this, copy paste then remove the linebreaks if you have them.